netgen/ezplatform-site-api/docs/reference/objects.rst

 ``isSurrogate``
 ...............

-Checks if the field is of ``ngnull`` type, returned when nonexistent field is requested from Content.
+Checks if the field is of ``ngsurrogate`` type, returned when nonexistent field is requested from Content.

 +----------------------------------------+------------------------------------------------------------------------------------+
 | **Parameters**                         | None                                                                               |